Training-free Adjustable Polynomial Graph Filtering for Ultra-fast Multimodal Recommendation: Experimental Results and Analyses

-\textbf{Implementation details.} For a fair comparison, we implement the proposed \textsf{MM-GF} method and all benchmark methods using MMRec \cite{DBLP:conf/mmasia/Zhou23}, an open-sourced multimodal recommendation framework.\footnote{The toolbox is available at https://github.com/enoche/MMRec.} Unless otherwise stated, for \textsf{MM-GF}, the best-performing hyperparameters $(a_1, a_2, a_3, \beta,\gamma)$ in Eqs. \eqref{poly_filter} and \eqref{beta_gamma} are set to (-0.7, 1.1, -0.1, 0.1, 0), (0.7, 1.8, 1.5, 1.9, 0.5), and (1.9, 0.7, -0.1, 0.5, 0.2) for the Baby, Sports, and Clothing datasets, respectively, using the validation set.
+\textbf{Implementation details.} For a fair comparison, we implement the proposed \textsf{MM-GF} method and all benchmark methods using MMRec \cite{DBLP:conf/mmasia/Zhou23}, an open-sourced multimodal recommendation framework.\footnote{The toolbox is available at https://github.com/enoche/MMRec.} To calculate frequency bound of item--item similarity graphs, the minimum and maximum eigenvalues $(\lambda_{min}, \lambda_{max})$ are computed once per dataset and modality using the \texttt{torch.linalg.eigvalsh} routine.
+Unless otherwise stated, for \textsf{MM-GF}, the best-performing hyperparameters $(a_1, a_2, a_3, \beta, \gamma)$ in Eqs. \eqref{poly_filter} and \eqref{beta_gamma} are selected on the validation set from the following ranges: for the multimodal aggregation $P + \beta P_{\text{text}} + \gamma P_{\text{img}}$, we tune $\beta$ and $\gamma$ in $[0, 2]$ with a step size of $0.1$; for the polynomial filter, we search $a_1, a_2, a_3$ in $[-2, 2]$ with a step size of $0.1$.
+The finally chosen values are $(-0.1, 1.1, -0.7, 0.1, 0)$, $(1.5, 1.8, 0.7, 1.9, 0.5)$, and $(-0.1, 0.7, 1.9, 0.5, 0.2)$ for the Baby, Sports, and Clothing datasets, respectively.
 Additionally, we apply the proposed polynomial graph filter to the user--item interaction matrix, restricting the expansion to the third order (i.e., $K=3$ in Eq. \eqref{poly_filter}).
 For the textual and visual modalities, we adopt a linear LPF, specified as $\bar P_m^f = \bar P_m-\lambda_{min}^mI$, for each modality $m$.
 These design choices are primarily guided by empirical evidence.
 The parameter $k$ in Eq. \eqref{binary_similarity} was empirically set to 20 in our experiments.
 All experiments are carried out on a machine with Intel (R) 12-Core (TM) i7-9700K CPUs @ 3.60 GHz and an NVIDIA GeForce RTX A6000 GPU.